ifedorenko/com.ifedorenko.m2e.sourcelookup/README.md

 * Add `<stringAttribute/>` element to .launch file

 Source Lookup workspace preference page can be used to copy&paste exact values.

+# New in 1.1.0.201409041614
+* Use Sonatype Central Repository REST API to identify artifacts
+* Harder, but not impossible, to install on Eclipse 4.3.x

 # New in 1.1.0.201406131218
 * asm 5.0.3, java 8 should be fully supported now